drclaireslee/drclaireslee.github.io/README.md

 * src: Source code for the entire project
     * Components: This folder contains reusable pieces of code for other pages
     * JSON Files:
-        This folder conatains information for lab members and research grants
+        This folder contains information for lab members and research grants

     * Pages
         * App.jsx: The home page